Deep Linking Information

 Use the URL from the browser.
 Place the copied URL in the Open Athens Unimelb link generator to generate the deep link.

-Unable to deep link directly to pdfs.
+Unable to deep link directly to PDFs.

 Lexis Advance US